19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (BB) shall rank equally with the charge referred to in paragraph (b), had it continued or if it continues to be in force, in the order of priority of interests in the immovable property.

+[Act 23 of 2012 wef 01/01/2013]

 (2) Except in a case to which subsection (1) applies, where —

-(a) a member of the Fund has withdrawn the minimum sum or part thereof from his account with an approved bank or his retirement account, or has surrendered his approved annuity, under section 15(9) or (9A);
+(a) a member of the Fund has withdrawn the amount referred to in section 15(6C)(b) or part thereof from his account with an approved bank or his retirement account, or has surrendered his approved annuity, under section 15(9) or (9A);

+[Act 23 of 2012 wef 01/01/2013]

 (b) a charge has been created under section 15(9) or (9A) on an immovable property wholly owned by the member or jointly owned by the member and one or more other persons, as the case may be, to secure the payment to the Board of the member’s minimum sum; and